 Born in Seville (Spain), this conductor does not focus on a specific style, but he approaches with the same enthusiasm and meticulousness the repertoire of different periods.
 He is especially interested in boarding lesser known pieces.
-When it comes to pieces belonging to the late eighteenth and early nineteenth centuries, he does so on the basis of historically well-informed criteria.
+When it comes to the late 18th and early 19th centuries works, he does so based on historical criteria.

 de España (JONDE), Orquesta Sinfónica Ciutat d'Elx, Orquesta de